 - When a woman is living paycheck to paycheck, denying coverage for an abortion can push her deeper into poverty.
 Indeed, studies show that a woman who seeks an abortion but is denied is more likely to fall into poverty than one who is able to get an abortion.2

-- According to the most recent data, nearly 1 in 6 women of reproductive age are enrolled in Medicaid.3 Of these women, 60% live in states that restrict state Medicaid coverage of abortion.4
+- According to the most recent data, 58% of women of reproductive age enrolled in Medicaid or CHIP live in states that ban Medicaid coverage for abortion except in limited circumstances.
+51% of these enrollees are women of color.3

 - The Hyde Amendment creates an often insurmountable barrier to abortion for women across the country already struggling to get affordable health care, and disproportionately affects those who are low-income, people of color, young, immigrants, or live in rural communities.